christiaan78/cloudlab/gitops/platform/base/hashicorp-vault/vault-tls.md

 * `gitops/infrastructure/development/tls/vault/`
   Overlay `kustomization.yaml` that applies the above in dev.

 > **Reconcile order:** the TLS overlay must run **before** Vault so the Secrets exist when Helm renders the StatefulSet.
-Your `clusters/development/infrastructure-tls-vault-development.yaml` handles that.
+The `clusters/development/infrastructure-tls-vault-development.yaml` handles that.

 ### C) Vault (the app)